Don't Play That: Music video

-Critical reception
+Critical reception and commercial success

 Uproxx's Wongo Okon said that "The track serves as another example of Von's straight-to-the-point raps which left little to no room for any fun or games".
 He also praised 21 Savage's part.
-Erika Marie of HotNewHipHop wrote that "fans have anticipated [song] since prior to [Von's] murder".
+It also has received praise for its authenticity and for being a strong posthumous release that honors King Von's legacy, many noted that the track stays true to Von’s gritty, straightforward style.